-Aeration trial at Waterloo As a consequence of our expectation that our bulk distribution system will shortly be covered by the Ministry of Health's grading criteria, a trial was started to gauge the effectiveness of aerating raw water as it enters Waterloo treatment plant.
+Aeration trial at Waterloo As a consequence of our expectation that our bulk distribution system will shortly be covered by the Ministry of Health's grading criteria, a trial was started to gauge the effectiveness of aerating raw water as it enters Waterloo Water Treatment Plant.
 If successful, aeration would reduce turbidity from lime solids in the treated water as well as reducing the amount of lime used.
-(QMS Target 2.2.1, page 36, EMS Target 2.2.1, page 40)
+(QMS Target 2.2.1, page 37, EMS Target 2.2.1, page 41)